joematthews/extreme-angular/README.md

 - [Enable Stylelint linter CSS & SCSS](https://github.com/stylelint/vscode-stylelint?tab=readme-ov-file#%EF%B8%8F-only-css-and-postcss-are-validated-by-default).
 - Switch to workspace version of TypeScript for IntelliSense

-### Husky, Commitlint, tsc-files, and Lint-Staged (Git hooks)
+### Husky, Commitlint, and Lint-Staged (Git hooks)

 [Husky](https://typicode.github.io/husky/) is used to manage the [pre-commit](.husky/pre-commit), [pre-push](.husky/pre-push), and [commit-msg](.husky/commit-msg) git hooks.

 [Commitlint](https://commitlint.js.org/#/) is used to enforce good commit messages according to the [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint) configuration in the commit-msg git hook.
 Additional Commitlint configuration is kept in [commitlint.config.js](./commitlint.config.js).

-[Lint-staged](https://github.com/lint-staged/lint-staged) is used to run Prettier, ESLint, Stylelint, CSpell, and [tsc-files](https://github.com/gustavopch/tsc-files) in the pre-commit git hook against all staged files.
+[Lint-staged](https://github.com/lint-staged/lint-staged) is used to run Prettier, ESLint, Stylelint, and CSpell in the pre-commit git hook against all staged files.
 Lint-staged configuration is kept in [.lintstagedrc.json](.lintstagedrc.json)

 ### Shove Progress